Varun31210/Varun31210/README.md

 <h1 align="left">Hi 👋, I'm Varun D</h1>
 <h3 align="left">Web Developer</h3>
-<p align="left">As a web developer, I have extensive expertise in both front-end and back-end technologies.
-I'm highly proficient in creating websites using HTML, CSS, JavaScript, and other relevant programming languages.
-My enthusiasm for innovation drives me to continuously learn and adapt to new technologies, frameworks, and libraries, ensuring I deliver the best solutions.</p>
+<p align="left">As a backend developer, I have strong expertise in building robust and scalable applications using Node.js, Express.js, MongoDB, and Java.
+I'm proficient in designing RESTful APIs and integrating modern backend technologies to deliver high-performance server-side solutions.
+My passion for innovation drives me to continuously learn and adapt to new technologies, frameworks, and tools—ensuring I always deliver efficient and reliable backend systems.</p>

 <h3 align="left">Connect with me:</h3>